Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 **Advantages**:

 -   Improved control over the integration process
--   Reduced risk of breaking the build with frequent merges
+-   Reduced risk of breaking the build
 -   Easier to manage and identify integration issues

 **Challenges**: